Course descriptions are subject to change. Check out the most recent course descriptions in the UKy bulletin.

 MNG 551 ROCK MECHANICS.
 (4)

 Determination of the physical properties of rocks, rock mass classification, stress around mine openings, strain and displacement of the rock mass, rock reinforcement and support, stress interaction and subsidence, strata control.
-Lecture, three hours; laboratory, three hours per week.
+Lecture, three hours; laboratory, two hours per week.
 Prereq: EM 302, MNG 303, GLY 220, and engineering standing.

 MNG 575 COAL PREPARATION DESIGN.
 (3)